Transparency in Sleep Staging: Deep Learning Method for EEG Sleep Stage Classification with Model Interpretability: Results

 During experimentation, we initially trained our model with an optimal window size of 9 while varying the stride.
-However, during testing, we used data with a fixed stride of 1 to ensure compatibility when comparing our results with others.
-Surprisingly, we found that by training the model with the same window size of 9 but a larger stride of 4, we achieved similar performance.
-This modification significantly accelerated the training process, achieving an eightfold speedup compared to the original stride of 1.
+However, during testing, we used data with a fixed stride of 1 to ensure the clinical applicability by predicting label for all the epochs in a recording as well as to compare our results with other baselines.
+Surprisingly, we found that by training the model with the same window size of 9 but a larger stride of 4, we achieved comparable performance.
+This modification accelerated the training process, achieving an 8x speedup compared to the original stride of 1.
 This change in stride meant that we utilized only 25\% of the total available training epochs.
+Nevertheless, the model demonstrated an ability to generalize effectively despite the reduced training samples.

-Figure~\ref{FIG:8} illustrates a comparison of the averaged MF1 scores obtained from our model trained with two different stride values, stride-1 and stride-4 while maintaining a fixed window size of 9 across all three datasets.
+Figure~\ref{FIG:8} shows a comparison of the averaged MF1 scores obtained from our model trained with two different stride values, stride-1 and stride-4 while maintaining a fixed window size of 9 across all three datasets.
 In Table~\ref{tab:rapid_performance}, we present the per-class F1 scores for the model trained with a stride of 4.
-Utilizing all available epochs in the datasets, which corresponds to a stride of 1 during training, resulted in MF1 score improvements of only 1.3\%, 2\%, and 0.23\% across the SleepEDF-20, SleepEDF-78, and SHHS datasets when compared to training with reduced data.
+Utilizing all epochs in the datasets, with a stride of 1 during training, resulted in MF1 score improvements of only 1.3\%, 2\%, and 0.23\% across the SleepEDF-20, SleepEDF-78, and SHHS datasets when compared to training with reduced training samples (i.e when stride was kept 4).
 This transition to a larger stride offers improved computational efficiency by reducing redundancy in the data.
 Nevertheless, it is worth noting that this adjustment maintains an adequate level of overlap between windows, a critical factor for preserving important temporal relationships.